 Lego Cut down Single Use Plastic Packaging

-LEGO, to start emphasising on the cut down of single-use plastic bags used to package loose bricks in boxes from early next year, as this step took up to make its products and packaging more sustainable over the next three years with a $400m global investment.
+LEGO, to start emphasizing the cut down of single-use plastic bags used to package loose bricks in boxes from early next year, as this step took up to make its products and packaging more sustainable over the next three years with a $400m global investment.

-Primarily a range of different sustainable materials have been tested by hundreds of parents and children.
+Primarily a range of different sustainable materials has been tested by hundreds of parents and children.

 Lego Group chief executive, Niels B Christiansen Said “We have received many letters from children about the environment asking us to remove single-use plastic packaging.
 We have been exploring alternatives for some time and the passion and ideas from children inspired us to begin to make the change.”

 Lego bricks have been made with a strong, oil-based plastic known as acrylonitrile butadiene styrene (ABS) since 1963, although other pieces in its sets do not need such strong materials.

 Two years ago, the first LEGO pieces made from plant-based bio-plastic sourced from sugar cane went on sale, initially more “flexible” pieces such as green leaves, bushes, and trees, although since extended further to cover dragon wings and car wash brushes.
 The company has pledged to expand its use of this material, which currently accounts for less than 2% of all pieces.

 Lego targets to achieve zero waste to landfill by the end of 2025 and carbon-neutral manufacturing operations by the end of 2022.